 • 4-1/2 inches

 Note that all of the grips are in U.S sizes, so you might want to do conversions to your country’s size.

 Which tennis racquet brand is the best?

-I always get that question a lot of time, and the answer is quite simple.
+I get that question a lot of time, and the answer is quite simple.
 There is no perfect racquet; for each brand, the manufacturer provides different models to suit the playing style of different players.

 One of the mistakes that beginners do is going for expensive brands that celebrities endorse, it might be good, but it might not suit you.
 But, in my honest opinion, regardless of the brand, go for a racquet that will suit your playing style and preference.

 For a beginner, here is a quick checklist that will aid you in your selection process.

 – Does it cost less than $150?

 – The head size should be at least 100 square inches

 – Has an appropriate grip size that will fit your hand